TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/36 - Zephaniah/Zephaniah 1/Zephaniah 1.13.md

 ---

-And their wealth shall become a spoil, and their houses a desolation: yea, they shall build houses, but shall not inhabit them; and they shall plant vineyards, but shall not drink the wine thereof.
+Their wealth will become a spoil, and their houses a desolation.
+Yes, they will build houses, but won't inhabit them.
+They will plant vineyards, but won't drink their wine.